An Introduction to String Diagrams for Computer Scientists: Other Trends in String Diagram Theory

 \begin{theorem} $c$ rewrites into $d$ modulo the laws of SMCs if and only if $\CspGraph{c}$ rewrites into $\CspGraph{d}$ modulo convex double-pushout rewriting. \end{theorem}

-We omit the details of the definition of convexity, which would require us delving into the theory of double-pushout rewriting, and refer the interested reader to the overview of string diagram rewriting offered in~\cite{BonchiGKSZ22}.
+We omit the details of the definition of convexity, which would require us to delve into the theory of double-pushout rewriting.
+Instead, we refer the interested reader to the overview of string diagram rewriting offered in~\cite{BonchiGKSZ22}.

 The above two theorems settle the question of rewriting for string diagrams in symmetric monoidal categories (Theorem~\ref{thm:rewriteSMC}) and hypergraph categories (Theorem~\ref{thm:rewritefrob}).
 However, as we saw in Section~\ref{sec:thstringdiag}, there are other structures for which we can draw string diagrams considered both of lower and higher complexity.
-Among the ones we have covered here, the question is not settled for monoidal, braided monoidal, traced monoidal, (self-dual) compact closed, and Cartesian monoidal categories.
-It has been answered recently in~\cite{Milosavljevic-Zanasi-rewriting} for copy-delete monoidal categories\footnote{The work~\cite{Fritz-gsmonoidal}, which appeared at the same time as~\cite{Milosavljevic-Zanasi-rewriting}, also establishes the correspondence between string diagrams in copy-delete categories and suitably defined open hypergraphs, but without considering the rewriting angle.}, and in~\cite{GhicaKaye23} for traced copy-delete categories.
-Finally, we point out the recent work~\cite{Alvarez-Picallo22}, which studied rewriting for monoidal closed categories: classes of monoidal categories with a `function space' which are relevant to the semantics of programming languages.
+Among the ones we have covered here, the question is not settled for monoidal, braided monoidal, traced monoidal, (self-dual) compact closed, and cartesian monoidal categories.
+It has been answered recently in~\cite{Milosavljevic-Zanasi-rewriting} for copy-delete monoidal categories\footnote{The work~\cite{Fritz-gsmonoidal}, which appeared at the same time as~\cite{Milosavljevic-Zanasi-rewriting}, also establishes the correspondence between string diagrams in copy-delete categories and suitably defined open hypergraphs, but without considering the corresponding notion of rewriting.}, and in~\cite{GhicaKaye23} for traced copy-delete categories.
+Finally, we point out the recent work~\cite{Alvarez-Picallo22}, which studied rewriting for monoidal closed categories.